It's time to #reframethedebate on education!

 At this time when educational policy seems to be in a blender, it has become abundantly clear that we need to reframe the debate on public education to stop arguing about what to cut, and start focusing on how we can foster the innovations that can move us forward.

 We’ve been working on just that kind of innovation for 6 years, and what has evolved is a first-of-its-kind, research-backed methodology reducing or even removing learning, social-emotional and behavioral challenges that other schools can only accommodate—and in fact, that they don’t even think it’s possible to change.
-These breakthroughs have brought transformative results for the kids in our program, and because we are ‘rewiring’ the child’s neuropsychological profile itself, these transformational outcomes actually reduce the costs of meeting their educational needs over the course of their remaining K-12 years—while opening up whole new possibilities for college and beyond.
+These breakthroughs have brought transformative results for kids across a wide range of profiles, from dyslexia and dyspraxia to regulatory difficulties to the Ehlers-Danlos Syndrome “Zebra” kids who started it all.
+Moreover, because we are ‘rewiring’ the child’s neuropsychological profile itself, these transformational outcomes actually reduce the costs of meeting their educational needs over the course of their remaining K-12 years—while opening up whole new possibilities for college and beyond.

 We believe this is the future of education—and a solution that can help solve the special education funding crisis that is devastating our communities while leaving our children vulnerable.
 In fact, we are so committed to that mission that it’s in our corporate charter that we will publish and dissemminate our findings so they can be implemented in public schools as well.